 The designated PD will be responsible for the overall performance of the funded project and must have relevant education and management experience.
-The PD/Co-PD(s) must provide a biographical sketch that describes his or her education and training, professional experience, awards and honors, and publications and/or involvement in programs relevant to cancer prevention and/or service delivery.
+The PD must provide a biographical sketch that describes his or her education and training, professional experience, awards and honors, and publications and/or involvement in programs relevant to cancer prevention and/or service delivery.

 Up to 3 additional biographical sketches for key personnel may be provided.
 The evaluation professional biographical sketch is optional and will count as 1 of the 3 additional biosketches.

 Each biographical sketch must not exceed 2 pages and must use the "Prevention Programs: Biographical Sketch" template provided on the CARS (https://CPRITGrants.org).

 Only biographical sketches will be accepted; do not submit resumes and/or CVs.
-If a position is not yet filled, please upload a job description.